anubhavsrivastava/theanubhav.com/_posts/2019-03-10-dont-delay-technical-debts.md

     // Todo, the foundation of your future technical limitation and frustration that you planned today.
 avatar: /img/avatars/avatar-code.png
 gist: >-
-    The author feels that gist of this article can be written down some other time due to shortage of time!
+    The author feels that gist of this article can be written down some other day due to shortage of time and would like to  add the technical debt!
 categories:
     - TechTalk
     - TechDebt